 Albayrak tells the program makers that the managing agent will be prosecuted for their part in the debacle.

-The government estimates that there are more than 100,000 rogue landlords operating in the UK, capitalising on demand for cheap rental accommodation and lining their pockets on the misery of vulnerable people.
+The government estimates that there are more than 100,000 rogue landlords operating in the UK, capitalising on demand for cheap rental accommodation.

 Reporting Slum Landlords